1) Do we accept Housing Choice Vouchers (Section 8)?

 6) Do we accept pets?

 Pets are allowed in many of our rental units.
 Each listing will indicate if pets are allowed.
 We follow municipal occupancy limits and breed restrictions, if any, for the town in which the property is located.
 Each property may also have breed restrictions based on homeowner's insurance.
-If dogs are allowed, we will require you to bring your dog into our office for a brief temperament test.
+Each property may have a pet occupancy limit as well.
+If dogs are allowed, we will require you to bring your dog to the property for a brief temperament test.
 This test happens after all human occupants have applied and been accepted (no need to bring your dog to the showing).
 We are looking for aggressive tendencies and your dog's ability to meet new people in an unfamiliar place and still behave.
-Your dog will most likely have to meet other dogs and people in hallways coming in and out of the building.
+Your dog may be required to meet other dogs and people in hallways coming in and out of the building.
 We are also assessing your dog's propensity to relieve itself indoors.
 If your pet is approved, there will be additional "pet rent" or security deposit, the amount of which is specified in each listing.
 "Pet rent" is not refundable and becomes part of your monthly rent due under the lease.
 We love pets and expect that you will treat them with kindness and respect while living in our building.
 If you do not, you WILL be reported and the pet removed from the premises.

 7) What are occupancy limits?

 Occupancy limits refer to the number of persons (including children) who will be allowed to occupy the rental residence.
 Most municipalities have occupancy limits and all buildings listed by us have occupancy limits.
-Please check the limit before scheduling an appointment or applying.
+Buildings which accept pets may also have a pet occupancy limit.
+Please check the person and pet limits before scheduling an appointment or applying.
 Occupancy limits will be strictly enforced in all cases.

 8) Why was your showing appointment denied?

 There are several reasons that you might not have qualified to see an apartment: We have minimum income requirements.
-You may have indicated that you do not have enough income (or a co-signer) and are not a Housing Choice voucher-holder.
+You may have indicated that you do not have enough income to qualify.
 In this case, you will not be approved to rent the apartment.
 You may have indicated you have pets for a no-pets apartment.
 Or you may be trying to make an appointment to see a property which is available now, but you are not ready to move for more than 60 days in the future.
 You will not be able to schedule this appointment.
-And don't forget to read and verify that you understand that we do not represent you in this transaction, we represent the owner of the property.
+And don't forget to read and verify that you understand that WE DO NOT REPRESENT YOU in this transaction, we represent the owner of the property.
 Without confirming that you understand this, you will not be able to schedule an appointment.

 9) How long after the showing time will we wait for you at a showing site?

 Agents will wait for 15 minutes after the scheduled showing time unless you let us know by text, phone, or through the scheduling system, what time you will be arriving.
 No agent will wait longer than 30 minutes.
-Keep in mind, we may have another showing to get to after yours at a different location.
+Please understand, we may have another showing to get to after yours at a different location.
 We cannot always wait for more than 15 minutes.

 10) What if the agent is late?